hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 ### Solution

-I designed and implemented a **modular software platform** for device control and real-time fluorescence lifetime analysis.
+I designed and implemented a **modular software platform** for microscope control, synchronized acquisition, and real-time fluorescence lifetime analysis.

 The system integrates: